tomkuttler/ffmpeg-batch-downloader/README.md

 ### Extracting URLs

 This part is optional.
-If you already have the URLs of the videos you want to download, continue to Downloadind Videos.
+If you already have the URLs of the videos you want to download, continue to Downloading Videos.

 1. Clone or download the script to your local machine.
 2. Open a terminal and navigate to the directory containing the script.